markbeutnagel/word-search-trie/README.md

     ALE
     IT

-Output list each word noting success or failure.
-If found, it also reports reach location and direction for the word.
+Output lists each word noting success or failure.
+If found, it also reports each location and direction for the word.
 Single letter words are allowed, and use the non-direction symbol 'X'.
 All other words use some combination of U, D, R, L for up, down, right, left.